aoifekeane001/pands_project/README.md

 ## Python Program ('analysis.py') & Summary
 ### Python program 'analysis.py'
-####  Project requirements:
-* Outputs a summary of each variable to a single text file
-* Saves a histogram of each variable to png file
-* Outputs a scatter plot of each pair of variables
-* Performs any other appropriate analysis

 ####  Data Analysis Process Steps for Python Program:
 ##### Data Collection
 Collect the data set by doing the following steps: